omasoud/MarkdownViewer/README.md

 - After installation, double-click any `.md` or `.markdown` file to view it rendered in your default web browser.
 - If the context menu was enabled during installation, right-click on a Markdown file and select "View Markdown".
 - The rendered HTML includes basic styling for readability.
-- Dark mode support: Use the "Theme" toggle button in the top-right corner of the page to switch between system theme (follows OS preference) and inverted theme (opposite of system preference).
+- Dark mode support: Use the "Theme" toggle button in the top-right corner of the page to switch between system theme (follows OS preference) and inverted theme (opposite of system preference).- **Theme variations:** Click the theme variation button (e.g., "Light Theme: Default") below the Theme button to choose from 5 color scheme variations for each theme:
+  - **Light themes:** Default, Warm, Cool, Sepia, High Contrast
+  - **Dark themes:** Default, Warm, Cool, OLED Black, Dimmed
-- **Linked markdown files:** Clicking links to other local `.md` files within a document opens them in Markdown Viewer.
+  - Hover over options to preview, click to select.
+Preferences are saved separately for light and dark modes.- **Linked markdown files:** Clicking links to other local `.md` files within a document opens them in Markdown Viewer.
 First time you click a linked Markdown file, Chrome/Edge will ask to allow launching the Markdown Viewer.
 Check ‘Always allow…’ to avoid future prompts.

 ## Uninstallation